intel/transfer-learning/docs/README.md

 ```

 runs the docs server on the host while listening to all hosts.
-Now you can Navigate to `HOSTNAME:9999` to view the docs.
+Now you can navigate to `HOSTNAME:9999` to view the docs.